Johnson County, Kansas: Transportation

 Johnson County has a grid network through most of the county, with a road every mile.
 The grid has facilitated rapid growth and easy access.
 Interstate 435 runs through much of the county, and serves as a developmental "border" in the northbound–southbound portion.
 The westbound–eastbound part of I-435 divides the county into a northern and southern section.
 The northern section is older, while the southern portion is the fastest-growing area in Johnson County, containing a massive volume of new homes.

 The Johnson County numbered street grid generally begins at 47th Street, the Wyandotte County line (the lowest numbered street is 40th Street in Bonner Springs), and is a continuation of the adjacent Kansas City, Missouri, street grid.
-The grid continues to 215th Street, and into Miami County (with somewhat different named roads) to 407th Street at the Miami-Linn county line, with most suburban development ending around 167th Street.
+The grid continues to 215th Street, and into Miami County (with somewhat differently named roads) to 407th Street at the Miami-Linn county line, with most suburban development ending around 167th Street.
 Named streets in the grid run from State Line Road (1900 West) to County Line Road (40699 West) at the Douglas County line.
 A portion of the grid extends north from Westwood into the Rosedale area in Kansas City, Kansas.

 Another principal highway running through the area is Interstate 35, which runs diagonally through the county, entering it near Downtown Kansas City, and continuing through Olathe and Gardner.
 Outside the county, it eventually leads to Duluth, Minnesota in the north and the US–Mexico border in the south.
 U.S. 69 also serves Johnson County, entering from Wyandotte County at the south end of Interstate 635.
-Much of U.S. 69 within the county is freeway; this freeway eventually heads south and connects to Fort Scott and the rest of southeast Kansas.
+Much of U.S. 69 within the county is freeway; this freeway eventually heads south and connects to Fort Scott and the rest of southeastern Kansas.